Brighter-bits/AdventOfCode2024/ReadME.md

 Perfect, now I just need to do the same, but continue extrapolating the vector until it goes out of bounds!
 It was going well, until I found that apparently this time each antenna also is an antinode.

 Added that and it worked perfectly

+# Day 9

+Once again, first part was quite nice, work from the top until there are no free spaces left.
+Part two looks a lot harder.
+My solution is probably going to be a dictionary with the index as the key and the number of free spaces as the value.